Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

         (and a precursor of the upcoming Ultra Ethernet standard) rather than being based on InfiniBand,
         and that interconnect has a different software stack than your typical Mellanox InfiniBand cluster.

-    2. It also uses a **relatively new GPU architecture**, AMD CDNA2, with a not fully mature software ecosystem.
+    2. It also uses a **relatively recent GPU architecture**, AMD CDNA2, with a still maturing software ecosystem.
         The GPU nodes are really **GPU-first**, with the **interconnect cards connected directly to the GPU packages** and only one CPU socket, and another feature which is relatively new: the option to use a **partly coherent fully unified memory** space between the CPU and GPUs, though of course very NUMA.
 This is a feature that has previously only been seen in supercomputers in some clusters with NVIDIA P100 and V100 GPUs and IBM Power 8 and 9 CPUs used for some USA pre-exascale systems.

+        The relatively small range of ROCm(tm) userland library versions that can run on a given driver, compared to CUDA userland libraries on an NVIDIA driver, shows that under the hood, there is still a rapid evolution.

     3. LUMI is also **inhomogeneous** because some nodes have zen2 processors while the two main compute partitions have zen3-based CPUs, and the compute GPU nodes have AMD GPUs while the visualisation nodes have NVIDIA GPUs.